Piedmont Healthcare enrolling patients in two COVID-19-related clinical trials

 As part of the inflammatory response, one of the symptoms that some COVID-19 patients report is difficulty breathing.
 The disease can diminish a patient’s oxygen levels to a dangerous degree.
 To investigate a potential therapy to address this issue, the APPEX-19 trial will study whether having COVID-19 patients who have mild symptoms lay prone on their stomachs soon after arriving at the hospital can improve their oxygen levels.

-This therapy has been shown to be helpful in patients who suffer from Acute Respiratory Distress Syndrome (ARDS).
+This therapy has been shown to be helpful in patients who suffer from Acute Respiratory Distress Syndrome (ARDS), hospital leaders said.
 Piedmont is one of 16 sites across the globe that is participating in this study, which is enrolling 200 participants and expects to be complete in May 2021.

 To learn more about these trials, visit https://www.piedmont.org/research/research-home.